librelab/gurukul/ES1/Science/SciRecordkeepingF.md

 d) Data Collection<br>

-used stud finder to detect metals in each room and recorded data and found which room has greater no. of conceiled metal<br>
+Used stud finder to detect metals in each room and recorded data and found which room has greater no. of conceiled metal<br>
 Skill: Rishaan collects data accurately to support observations.<br>
 Evidence: Rishaan uses simple tools and methods to collect and record data.<br>
 Example: Rishaan collects data using stud finder to detect conceiled metals in each room and counts the total number of metals found in each room. <br>